 Some communications lend themselves better to different channels, for example: email may be the quickest way to receive and review a whitepaper, a postal mailing may be the best way to receive a comprehensive survey report and an sms may be the best way to inform you of a local training workshop.

 The more information we have about you, your role and your preferences, the more targeted we can be with the services and communications we offer to you.
 Your data is always held in a secure database with restricted access.
 GovNewsDirect will ensure the protection of the confidentiality, integrity and security of all data provided to us.

 Data is kept for a minimum of 5 years for regulatory and auditing purposes.

-Our chosen news partners, who will be clearly identified within our communications and services, can only access the contact information of those who have completed a call to action.
-Readers are clearly informed that by completing the call-to-action, they then accept our chosen partner only has access to their work contact information, for follow-up and related promotional purposes.
+Our chosen news partners and their channel partners/resellers, who will be clearly identified within our communications and services, can only access the contact information of those who have completed a call to action.
+Readers are clearly informed that by completing the call-to-action, they then accept our chosen partner and their channel partners/resellers only has access to their work contact information, for follow-up and related promotional purposes.